awkgroupag/ORG-Github-AWK_Github_Guidelines/README.md

 ### Best Practices

+* Do not leak secrets (API keys, login information, etc.) into source code.
+* Keep source code and data separate.
+Don't check data into GitHub.
+* Set a new GitHub repository to private so your source code is not accessible for the entire world.
 * Adhere to the Git branching standards (cf. below).
-* Do not leak secrets (API keys, login information, etc.) into source code.

 ### Git Feature Branch Workflow